AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 + (void) retrieveLocationContent: (nonnull NSArray<AEPTargetRequestObject*>*) requests withParameters: (nullable AEPTargetParameters*) parameters
 ```

-- `requests`: An array of `TargetRequest` objects to retrieve content
+- `requests`: An array of `TargetRequest` objects to retrieve content.
-- `parameters`: An `AEPTargetParameters` object containing parameters for all locations in the requests array
+- `parameters`: An `AEPTargetParameters` object containing parameters for all locations in the requests array.

 **Example**